 Another way of preserving the bigleaf hydrangea is to cover it with light sheets for the winter to protect it from the cold and snow.
 Properly protecting your bigleaf hydrangeas in the winter will help with preventing disease and rot as well as keeping them healthy so they can bloom properly in the spring.

-Common Care Mistakes
+Common Plant Care Mistakes

-While Hydrangea Macrophylla are easy to plant and care for, there are always instances when the plant will not bloom.
+While Hydrangea Macrophylla is easy to plant and care for, there are always instances when the plant will not bloom.
 This can be frustrating, especially if you have followed all of the steps to get a healthy French hydrangea.
 Here are some very common mistakes that many people make when having planted a Hydrangea macrophylla in their garden.

-One of the biggest reasons there is a lack of flowers on your French hydrangea when it is time to bloom is because of improper pruning earlier in the year.
+One of the biggest reasons there is a lack of flowers on your French hydrangea when it is time to bloom is improper pruning earlier in the year.
 Hydrangea Macrophylla bloom on “old wood”.
 This means they bloom on flower buds that are established in the previous season’s summer.
 Some newer cultivars are “reblooming”, and bloom on new and old flower buds from last season and this season.
 This means that when pruning this hydrangea cultivar, you need to be careful to only prune away the dead branches to preserve any new blossoms.

 Too Much/Too Little Moisture